Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/query-page.md

 </IntroText>

 :::tip
 Available in private beta.
 To join, please reach out to your account manager.
-To provide feedback, use this feedback form…
 :::

 The Query page in dbt Cloud empowers users to seamlessly explore and query data with an intuitive, context-rich interface.
-It bridges technical and business users by combining metadata, documentation, and powerful querying capabilities &mdash; into one unified experience.
+It bridges technical and business users by combining metadata, documentation, and powerful querying capabilities into one unified experience.

 Query page in dbt Cloud integrates with [dbt Explorer](/docs/collaborate/explore-projects), [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud), [Visual Editor](/docs/cloud/visual-editor), and [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) to make it easier for you to perform exploratory data analysis, make faster decisions, and collaborate across teams.